adbharadwaj/graphspace-manual/docs/Quick_Tour_of_GraphSpace.md

 ### Log In

-The user can log-in to [GraphSpace](http://www.graphspace.org) using
+The user can log-in to [GraphSpace](http://www.graphspace.org) by clicking on the `Log In` button on the right side of the top navigation bar.
+A click on the `Log In` button will trigger the log-in window/popup to appear.
+The user can enter his/her email address and password to log in to his/her account.

 ![Log In](_static/gifs/gs-screenshot-user1-logging-in-with-caption.gif)

 ### Create Account